These gorgeously rich, chunky chocolate Easter cookies have a crisp edge and a soft and decadent centre, dotted with Mini Egg pieces.⠀

 There are a few things to look out for to make sure your cookies come out perfectly.

-- Make sure the melted dark chocolate has cooled to tepid so that it doesn't cook the egg when added to the bowl.
+The next point to watch is the dark chocolate.
+Make sure that the melted dark chocolate has cooled a little so that it doesn't cook the egg when added to the bowl.
+Test the chocolate with your finger first to check it isn't too hot.

-- Be sure to add the cocoa, salt and raising agents all at the same time so that they can be evenly distributed throughout the dough.
+Once you begin to add the dry ingredients, make sure to add the cocoa, salt and raising agents all at the same time so that they're evenly distributed throughout the dough.

-- Once you've added the flour, try not to overwork the dough.
-Mix it just enough to incorporate everything.
+Once you've added the flour, try not to overwork the dough.
+Instead, mix it just enough to incorporate everything.
+As I said, the overworked dough will result in tough, bread-like cookies.

-- When placing the cookies on trays, don't skip the baking paper and be sure to leave room for them to spread.
+Finally, when you place the cookies on trays, don't skip the baking paper and be sure to leave room for them to spread.
+This will stop them from sticking together and sticking to the tray.

 Why did my chocolate Easter cookies turn out dry or crumbly?